EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

 The function will provide model estimates for all levels of the fixed_effects

 ### Goodness of Fit
-The model_mf function will output the model residuals appended to the mf_data.
-Additionally, model residuals will be plotted as a histogram and a QQ-plot so users can ensure a good model fit.
+The `model_mf` function will output the model residuals appended to the `mf_data`.
+Additionally, model residuals will be plotted as a histogram and a QQ-plot so you can ensure a good model fit.
 We assume that residuals will follow a normal distribution with a mean of 0.

 ### Pairwise Comparisons
-The model_mf() function will also run specified pairwise comparisons between the levels of the fixed_effects.
-The user must supply a constrast table using the 'contrasts' parameter.
+The `model_mf` function will also run specified pairwise comparisons between the levels of the `fixed_effects`.
+You must supply a constrast table using the `contrasts` parameter.
 This can either be a data frame  or a file path to a text file.
-The table must consist of two columns, each containing groups within the fixed_effects.
+The table must consist of two columns, each containing groups within the `fixed_effects`.
 The group in the first column will be compared to the group in the second column.
-Users should also provide the reference level for each fixed effect using the reference level parameter.
-If the user specifies multiple pariwise comparisons, then the p-values will be corrected using the Sidak method.
+You should also provide the reference level for each fixed effect using the `reference_level` parameter.
+If you specify multiple pairwise comparisons, then the p-values will be corrected for multiple comparisons using the Sidak method.

-Ex.
-Going back to our example in which we model the effect of dose on mutation frequency; let's assume that we have four dose groups: D1, D2, D3, and a vehicle control D0.
-The 'reference_level' will be D0.
-Using the contrast table, we can specify pairwise comparisons between each of the doses and the vehicle control (D1 vs. D0, D2 vs. D0, D3 vs. D0).
+*Ex.
+Let's go back to our example in which we model the effect of dose on mutation frequency.
+Let's assume that we have four dose groups: D1, D2, D3, and a vehicle control D0.
+The `reference_level` will be D0.
+Using the contrast table, we can specify pairwise comparisons between each of the doses and the vehicle control (D1 vs. D0, D2 vs. D0, D3 vs. D0).*
 ```{r}
 mf_data <- calculate_mut_freq(
             mutation_data = mut_data,